Statement from Public Services and Procurement Canada's Translation Bureau on interpretation services

 In addition, in order to reflect the increased effort required to interpret virtual sessions, the Translation Bureau has reduced the working hours of the interpreters assigned to these sessions without reducing their compensation; currently, these interpreters provide an average of three hours of interpretation per day.
 The Translation Bureau has also increased the number of interpreters per session to allow them to take breaks.
 At all times, interpreters are instructed to interrupt the service if working conditions jeopardize their health.

-The Translation Bureau is also developing a hearing protection standard for interpreters, with the support of health and safety experts from Public Services and Procurement Canada and external audiologists.
+The Translation Bureau is also developing a hearing protection standard for interpreters, with the support of health and safety experts from PSPC and external audiologists.
 This new standard includes measures to reduce the risk of acoustic incidents and provides for the training of interpreters.

 In addition, the Translation Bureau is continuing some research projects that began before March 2020 and has launched others to gather evidence and find solutions to interpreter-related issues.
 For example:

 - the Translation Bureau has received promising preliminary results from the National Research Council of Canada confirming that sound levels in Parliament do not exceed federal noise exposure regulations

-- The National Research Council of Canada has tested a new hearing protection device, an active limiter capable of protecting interpreters from acoustic shock and measuring their daily exposure to sound levels in order to avoid exceeding the daily dose; and
+- the National Research Council of Canada has tested a new hearing protection device, an active limiter capable of protecting interpreters from acoustic shock and measuring their daily exposure to sound levels in order to avoid exceeding the daily dose

 - the Translation Bureau launched an empirical research project with the University of Geneva in Switzerland on fatigue and mental load during remote interpretation

 Finally, in collaboration with the Translation Bureau, the Parliament of Canada has replaced all of its interpretation consoles with International Organization for Standardization (ISO) compliant models equipped with built-in limiters.
 In addition, to improve sound quality during virtual sittings, Parliament has provided headsets with built-in microphones to members of Parliament and senators, and sends them to witnesses appearing before parliamentary committees.

 The Translation Bureau recognizes the risks as real.
 It is committed to continuing its efforts to protect the health and safety of its interpreters.